KasperSkytte/ampvis2/README.md

   ghcr.io/madsalbertsen/ampvis2:main
 ```

 Access RStudio server through a browser at `http://localhost:8787` with username `rstudio`.
-Ideally use a specific version tag, fx `v2.7.12`, instead of `main` to not just pull the latest image with every pull.
+Ideally use a specific version tag, fx `v2.7.12`, instead of `main` to not just pull the latest image every time.

 Blog posts about ampvis2
 ------------------------